fabric8io/fabric8-pipeline-library/ReadMe.md

 - __config.project__ the name of the github project being released e.g. 'fabric8io/fabric8'
 - __releaseVersion__ the new version e.g. '0.0.1'
-- __repoId__ the OSS Sonartype staging repository Id used to interact with Sonartype later on
+- __repoId__ the OSS Sonatype staging repository Id used to interact with Sonatype later on

 ```groovy
     def stagedProject = stageProject {